-Special note to students receiving Pell grants or other aid, if you withdraw from school prior to the completion of the equivalent to 60 percent of the workload in any given payment period, a calculation using the percentage completed will be applied to the funds received or that could have been receive that will determine the amount of aid the student earned.
-Unearned funds would be returned to the program in the order stated below by the school and/or the student.
+Special note to students receiving Pell Grants or other aid, if you withdraw from school prior to the completion of the equivalent to 60 percent of the workload in any given payment period, a calculation using the percentage completed will be applied to the funds received or that could have been received that will determine the amount of aid the student earned.
+Unearned funds would be returned to the program in the order stated above by the school and/or the student.
 Funds owed by the student to the Grant programs are limited to 50% of the gross award per program received.
 Sample Calculation, completion of 25% of the payment period or enrollment period earns only 25% of the aid disbursed or that could have been disbursed.
 If applicable, this would be the first calculation to determine the amount of aid that the student would be eligible for from the Title IV Financial Aid programs.
 A second calculation would take place to determine the amount earned by the institution during the period of enrollment.
 If the student is eligible for a loan guaranteed by the federal or state government and the student defaults on the loan, both of the following may occur: (1) The federal or state government or a loan guarantee agency may take action against the student, including applying any income tax refund to which the person is entitled to reduce the balance owed on the loan.
 (2) The student may not be eligible for any other federal student financial aid at another institution or other government assistance until the loan is repaid.
-Refunds are to be made no later than 45 days from the date of determination of withdrawal